 We accept card payments using Stripe and PayPal.
 By paying using your credit or debit card you confirm that the card is yours and that there are sufficient funds or credit available to cover the relevant Membership Fees.

 After registering, Users can sign-in to our Platform using their email address and chosen password.
 By signing up with us you agree to any applicable terms of the service, including these Terms.
-Please note that, we reserve the right to temporarily remove your account from the Platform if we believe it is appropriate or necessary to do so (for example if it infringes someone’s intellectual property or impersonates another user).
+Please note that, we reserve the right to temporarily remove your account from the Platform if we believe it is appropriate or necessary to do so (for example if it infringes someone’s intellectual property or impersonates another person or organisation).

 All Users must provide truthful and accurate information when registering with us – this helps us provide you with the best service we can.
 Any incorrect or untruthful information provided by Users may result in errors in documents downloaded from the Platform.